derkiab/derkiab/README.md

 ## About Me
 I'm a Computer Science Engineering student with a Bachelor's degree in Science in Engineering.
 I'm from the beautiful country of Chile. 🇨🇱

 My experience in the field of computer engineering is broad and diverse.
-I have had the opportunity to participate in all stages of a computer project, from the conception of the idea to its implementation and deployment.
+I have had the opportunity to participate in all stages of a computer project, from the conception of the idea and economic assessment to its implementation and deployment.

 Thanks to this experience, I am familiar with a wide range of technologies, which allows me to adapt to different environments and challenges.